 - at least one course, worth at least 3 credits, must be from a different unit than the other research-based courses; and

-- every qualifying course must have been completed with a grade of C or above; and
+- every qualifying course must have been completed with a grade of C or above (see also note below); and

-- the average GPA over all qualifying courses must be 3.0 or above.
+- the average GPA over all qualifying courses must be 3.0 or above (see also note below).